Close

 Difference Between Section 80D and Section 80C

-The Income Tax Act consists of various sections that benefit individuals with tax savings and the government with making revenue for the development of the country.
+The Income Tax Act consists of various sections that benefit individuals with tax savings and the government with making revenue for the country’s development.
 Section 80D and 80C are two of the most important sections of the Income Tax Act.
-Have a look at the table below to know the difference between these two sections.
+Take a look at the table below to know the difference between these two sections.

 Categories